mongodb/docs/source/includes/steps-open-performance-advisor.rst

+.. include:: /includes/nav/steps-db-deployments-page

 .. step:: Open :guilabel:`Performance Advisor`.

    a.
-In the left navigation, click :guilabel:`Database`.
-   b.
 Click the name of the {+serverless-instance+}.

-   c.
+   #.
 Click the :guilabel:`Performance Advisor` tab.